Pat992/dart_azure_cosmosdb/README.md

 #### 3.8.1 List Users
 The user-list operation returns a `Future<UserList>` with a list of  `User` or an error object.
+See [3.8.6 The Trigger model](#386-the-trigger-model) for information on the returned model and its variables.
 ```dart
 final UserList userList = await cosmosDb.user.list(dbId: '<DB_ID>');